A revised and improved version of this post, in response to excellent comments.

 In the end, of course, "congestion" is not a good measure of the outcomes of transit.
 In fact, the very notion of congestion presumes a motorist's view of the world.
 I agree with commenter Rodrigo Quijada when he writes:

 What we'd like to do in a city is to reduce TRAVEL TIMES.
 Reducing congestion is a way to do that, but in no way the only one.
 Over the decades, in places where car transportation has become dominant, people have got used to see travel times and congestion as the same thing, thus orienting their thinking and their solutions to reduce congestion.
 But this is essentially a confusion.

-What Rodrigo is describing is simply improved mobility, as defined here.
 Still, in real-world transit politics, selling transit projects to current motorists is a necessity, and the current motorist is likely to see her problem as one of congestion.
 So it's important to be clear on what transit can readily do for her.

 - It can provide an alternative to driving which may be faster, more cost effective, and less stressful.
 This argument can be put quite selfishly: Good transit won't eliminate congestion in your city, but it can eliminate it from your daily life.